Eligibility and Apply to graduate

 • 2026 Vietnam ceremonies are scheduled from Thursday, 9 April to Friday, 17 April 2026.
 The specific dates for each program will be updated.

-Further details will be provided in December 2025 via the Attend the ceremony page.
+Further details have been published via the Attend the ceremony page.

 If you choose to graduate at a ceremony, you will officially graduate (be conferred) at the ceremony, and: